2021 Definitive Guide To Property Tax Lien

 Either way, a Bidder gets to see a list of the Auction Parcel with a legal description only.

-The onus is on the Tax Lien Purchaser to conduct his own due diligence on the viability of the property not just base it on the list of parcels.
+The onus is on the Tax Lien Purchaser to conduct his own due diligence on the property’s viability, not just base it on the list of parcels.

 Bidding Down Interest Rate